Protecting the public

 The Office of the Superintendent of Bankruptcy (OSB) is responsible for protecting the integrity of Canada’s insolvency system.
 This includes:

-- Maintaining a public registry of BIA bankruptcy and proposal filings, and Companies' Creditors Arrangement Act (CCAA) filings; and
+- maintaining a public registry of BIA bankruptcy and proposal filings, and Companies' Creditors Arrangement Act (CCAA) filings

 Licensed Insolvency Trustees